Salisbury History Walk

 In its entirety the Rocklea Munitions Works were amongst the largest of the industrial complexes erected in Queensland in World War II.
 A number of buildings constructed from 1941-43 included a case factory, rolling mill, machining shop and mess facility for workers.
 Munitions work was promoted as patriotic and even a little glamorous but in reality it was dangerous.
 Women worked 8 hour shifts and sometimes an entire day or night, while men worked three shifts a day.

-Today some of the factories from this time remain in other guises and it is these that can be seen as part of the historical walk (devised by local historian and author Beryl Roberts), which actually commences at an old munitions factory-turned café.
+Today some of the factories from this time remain in other guises and it is these that can be seen as part of this historical walk (led by local historian and author Beryl Roberts), which actually commences at an old munitions factory-turned café and runs on Saturday July 30 at 9am.

 1. Reload Espresso – 9 Chrome St Salisbury